orangejuice/blog/data/activity/book-汉魏两晋南北朝佛教史-2015/record.en.md

 ---
-title: Buddhist History of the Han, Wei, Two Jin, and Northern and Southern Dynasties
+title: The History of Buddhism from the Han to Wei, Jin, Southern and Northern Dynasties
-slug: buddhist-history-of-the-han-wei-two-jin-and-northern-and-southern-dynasties
 category: book
 status: todo
 rating: 0